ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

   the content of the From header will be `mimi@a.example`, where `a.example` is the domain name of the source provider.

-[[ NOTE: The use of the From header field here is not really well-aligned with its intended use.
+> **NOTE**: The use of the From header field here is not really well-aligned with its intended use.
 The WG should consider whether this is correct, or whether a new header field would be better.
-Perhaps something like "From-Host" to match Host? ]]
+Perhaps something like "From-Host" to match Host?

 The TLS connection underlying the HTTPS connection MUST be mutually authenticated.
 The certificates presented in the TLS handshake MUST